kartik13112/gitlab/README.md

-"this is first git lab"
-"This is the feature update file"
+"This is first line update"